-An image is taken whenever the hardware button is pressed, or when the Image Snap (IMGSNP) command is processed.
+An image is taken whenever the Image Snap (IMGSNP) command is processed.

 The image snap command has many different modifiers that can be used to change the look of the image in memory.
 Any number of modifiers may be appended to the IMGSNP command.
 For example, you can use the following command to snap an image, increase the gain, and have the beeper sound once the snap is complete: IMGSNP2G1B